 Just ten years ago, many companies couldn’t see ROI in telematics solutions.
 High prices and complicated integration processes limited adoption to only the largest fleets.

 Since then, the landscape has evolved.
-The technology has become affordable, software has been streamlined and sensor technology has improved.
+Sensor technology has become affordable, software has been streamlined and sensor technology has improved.
 Installation has also become significantly easier, enabling trucks and trailers to be outfitted without going out of rotation.
-Telematics has become a necessity for today’s fleets, and with more widespread adoption there’s now hard data to support the return on investment.
+Sensor-based fleet telematics has become a necessity for today’s fleets, and with more widespread adoption there’s now hard data to support the return on investment.

 Improved Fleet Utilization, Turn Times

 “Carriers are only making money if trailers and containers are being used, so they’re looking for every opportunity to speed the cycle,” said Christian Allred, ORBCOMM’s Senior VP of International Sales, in a recent Transport Topics article.
 “Hub Group, for example, has set up a geofence around Home Depot, and gets an alert that the trailer has been delivered, an alert when the doors open and an alert when the trailer is empty.
 It allows users to make a much quicker turn.
 Before they had to wait for the store to call them and tell them the transport unit had been unloaded and they could pick it up,” said Allred.

 Faster turn times are just one of the ways telematics are helping to improve driver satisfaction, a major challenge affecting the industry today.
 Knowing the real-time status and location of cargo and trailers eliminates unnecessary yard checks and ensures trailers are picked up or re-deployed with less downtime, translating into more paid road time for the driver.